 This is an orange-red condiment and food coloring derived from the seeds of the achiote tree.
 It is also called by local names such as achiote, bija, roucou (French Guyana), koesoewe or kusuwe (Suriname), onoto (Venezuela), atsuete (Philippines), or colorau (Brazil).
 In English, it is known as annatto.

-In Dominican cuisine, it’s used mostly for coloring foods and as a healthier, more natural substitute to tomato paste.
-It has a very mild flavor and does not affect the flavor of foods significantly.
-I prefer using bija in pescado con coco.
-You can buy it powdered, or, as I prefer, crush it into powder, or extract the color by cooking in oil over very low heat to make achiote oil.
+You can buy it powdered, or, as I prefer, crush it into powder in a spice grinder, or extract the color by cooking in oil over very low heat to make Achiote oil.

 Malagueta (Pimenta dioica)